Teaching English in Korea: Salary, Requirements, Jobs & More (2022)

 Free airfare: Your school will cover the costs of your plane ticket to Korea.
 Sometimes they’ll even offer to pay for your return flight back home upon completion of your contract.

 Free housing: Teachers in Korea can expect to receive a semi-furnished apartment within walking distance from their school.
-I had to quickly adapt to my small apartment (especially the bathroom situation) but like everything in life, you need to embrace the cultural differences and be open to change.
-And, it’s free of course, so who’s complaining?
+I had to quickly adapt to my small apartment (especially the bathroom situation).
+But like everything in life, you need to embrace cultural differences and be open to change.
+And, it’s free, of course, so who’s complaining?

 Some schools may even offer to increase your salary in lieu of an apartment, but this is not the norm.